tiendu/tiendu.github.io/src/content/blog/2026-01-22-modern-git-cheat-sheet.md

 git config --global core.editor "nvim"
 ```

 This setup makes `git pull` safe by default.
 It only allows fast-forward updates and refuses to guess whether you wanted a merge or a rebase.
+The configuration commands are Git commands rather than shell-specific cleanup logic, so they work consistently across common shells.

+`rebase.autoStash` is convenient, but it is not a substitute for checking `git status`.
+Reapplying the temporary stash can still produce conflicts.

 ---